afman42/markdown-vue-3/readme.md

 Node Version 16 lts

-Just Learn
+Just Learn, not for production

+How to use markdown: https://www.markdownguide.org/cheat-sheet/

 - Can
-  - Heading, Link, Image from url, Sentence,Bold,Italic, Table
+  - Heading, Link, Image from url, Sentence,Bold,Italic, Table, codespan, html

 - Cannot
   - Emoji